iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

 Based on the previous function, the require statements should be self-explanatory.
 It's worth noticing, however, how line 17 checks whether the function caller **is indeed the device's owner**.

 Let's now focus on the `if()` statement on line 23.
-This line checks to see if the device used in this function has its `hasOrder` property set to true, to check if there has ever been an order associated with it (this property is set in the next function that handles a user's subscription to a device's data stream).
-If an order has been associated with the device in the past, then we check that it is not stil ongoing (line 14): if an order is still ongoing we don't allow the device owner to change the properties of the device, as that would affect the corrent order.
+This line checks to see if the device used in this function has its `hasOrder` property set to true.
+This checks whether there has ever been an order associated with it (this property is set in the next function that handles a user's subscription to a device's data stream).
+If an order has been associated with the device in the past, then we check that it is not stil ongoing (line 14): if an order is still ongoing we don't allow the device owner to change the properties of the device, as that would affect the current order.
 If this requirement is met, the device mapping can be updated (lines 27 to 31) and the Updated event is emitted (line 32).

 ## Subscribing to a device data stream